strategineer/personal-website/content/blog/2025-01-23/index.md

 When the party encountered Germander for the first time, I described his appearance and I unleashed the most unhinged voice I could come up with and it got a really positive reaction from my players.

-Before the campaign started, I had told everyone that I would try and have unique voices for all the NPCs they would meet but, in that moment, I followed through and surprised them with my willingness to be ridiculous and fail repeatedly to be consistent with these voices I came up with.
+Before the campaign started, I had told everyone that I would try and give unique voices to all the NPCs they would meet but, in that moment, I followed through and surprised them with my willingness to be ridiculous and fail repeatedly to be consistent with all these voices I came up with.

-I was OK with that and I was really pleased to be given the opportunity to grow in this safe space that I was given --- not all roleplaying groups are like this.

 Germander's voice and his vibe were interesting enough for players that they spent most of the campaign with him acting as their main patron --- giving them more opportunities to interact with him, the PCs went on a quest to find more books for Germander to read.

 **speaks in cowboy voice**: What can I say, partner?
 I must have done something right because it felt so good.
 I'd do it again in a heartbeat --- don't you forget it.

-## Giving a powerful but fun item to a PC
+## Creating a crazy powerful but fun magical item for a PC to cause chaos with

 Spending some time with family one day after one of our roleplaying sessions, I stumbled on a deck of Tarot cards (Travis McHenry's Occult Tarot specifically) that was demon-themed --- each card had a demon on it with a summary of the demon's vibe and their "powers".

-After one particular session, players had requested that I give them more loot and spread the love around so that every player character got something relevant for them, eventually.
+After one particular session, players had requested that I give them more loot and spread the love around so that every player character got something relevant for them.

-So, I put two and two together, confirming with Freeya's player that the item I had in mind for their character, a demonic summoning deck, would be interesting.
+So, I put two and two together, confirming with Freeya's player that the item I had in mind for their character, a demon summoning deck, would be interesting.

 They said yes.
-So, I crafted a combat encounter where an enemy Chameleon Woman mage failed to effectively use this demon summoning deck, dying in the process, leaving it to be picked up by Freeya.
+So, I crafted a combat encounter where an enemy Chameleon Woman mage failed to effectively use this demon summoning deck, dying in the process, leaving it to be picked up by Freeya after all the other fascists were dealt with.

-Over the course of the campaign, Freeya made use of the deck over and over again and, eventually, learned how to use it more effectively reducing the likelihood of a failed summoning from occurring.
+Over the course of the campaign, Freeya made use of the deck over and over again and, eventually, learned how to use it more effectively reducing the chance of an uncooperative demon being summoned.

-And, it turned out to be one of the funnest parts of the campaign.
-Figuring out on the fly how particular demons would fight, how they influence battles in other ways, how they would sound and what they would say was a ton of fun for me and my players.
-And, it had a big impact on some encounters and acted as a big levellup for the player characters who would have found themselves powerless to contend against the stronger threats in the labyrinth.
+And, it turned out to be one of the funnest parts of the campaign for me to run.
+Figuring out on the fly how a particular demon would fight, how they influence battles in other ways, how they would sound and what they would say was a ton of fun for me and my players.

+It had a big impact on the encounters it was used in and acted as a big levelling tool for the player characters to lean on --- without it, they would have found themselves almost powerless to contend with the stronger threats in the labyrinth.

 For example, Freeya using the demonic tarot deck contributed to Blotbug's death by sacrificial ritual late in the campaign.
 Cult of the Shattered Moon cultists ambushed the party, began "moon dancing" and trying to sacrifice Blotbug (which they'd been trying to do since well before the start of the campaign).

 In response, Freeya whipped out his deck and summoned Yuval, a dromadary demon really into making people become friends.
 One thing led to another and Yuval compelled both the PCs and cultists to become friends and collaborate with each other on the ritual sacrifice of Blotbug.

 This series of events didn't come completely out of the blue.
-Blotbug's player requested that his character be killed off a few minutes before this particular session started, so I scrambled to set up an encounter in which that was going to be likely to happen but not impossible to prevent.
+Blotbug's player requested that Blotbug be killed off a few minutes before this particular session started, so I scrambled to set up an encounter in which that was going to be likely to happen but not impossible to prevent.

-I got lucky that the PCs rolled extremely poorly in this encounter which made it much easier for me to kill off Blotbug as requested.
+I got lucky that the PCs rolled extremely poorly in this encounter making it much easier for me to kill off Blotbug as I was asked to do.
 I'm not quite sure what I would have done if the PCs had rolled really well here...
 I guess we'll never know.

-Prior to this encounter, the demonic summoning deck had always produced good results although I had tried to make it clear that no matter how much time Freeya spent trying to master the deck and make it "safe" to use, it was always going to be dangerous --- here, I was playing into expectations and tropes related to demonic summoning in other forms of media.
+Prior to this encounter, the demon summoning deck had always produced good results although I had tried to make it clear that no matter how much time Freeya spent trying to master the deck, using it was always going to be risky --- here, I was playing into expectations and tropes related to demon summoning in other forms of media.

-And, so like when djinnis grant wishes sometimes those wishes are interpreted poorly, the same can be said for demonic summonings in my campaign.
-And, so when the demonic summoning went wrong and produced a less than ideal result for Freeya and especially Blotbug, my hope is that it landed, felt within reason of something that could and perhaps should have happened, and was fun to roleplay.
-From talking to my players, I think that mostly worked which was a happy accident for me considering the little time I had to prep for this big session.
+And, so when the demon summoning went wrong and led to a bad outcome for Blotbug, my hope is that it landed, felt within reason of something that could have happened, and was fun to roleplay.
+I think that it mostly worked which was a happy accident for me considering how short the time I had to make these last minute changes to the session.

-None of this would have happened if I didn't find this weird Tarot deck in real life and put it in the campaign.
+None of this would have happened if I didn't find this weird Tarot deck in real life, realize how cool it would be for a character in my campaign to use and put it in the campaign.

 Although, the demon summoning Tarot deck was a such great item which had such a big impact on encounters in the last half of the campaign that I found myself failing to come up with ideas on what I could give other player characters that would be just as cool and impactful.